Subscribe To This Site

 1806-1856

 The Hungarian guitarist, Johann Kaspar Mertz, was the most lyrical guitar composer who worked in the 19th century.
 He was born in Pressburg (present Bratislava, Slovakia) on August 17, 1806.
 Picture of Johann Kaspar Mertz Married to a pianist Josephine (née Plantin), they resided in Vienna, Austria which had a history of providing a home for prominant international guitar players, Mauro Giuliani, Luigi Legnani and Anton Diabelli included.
-A guitar peformer of the highest order he had a built a loyal following a reputation in the city.
+A guitar peformer of the highest order he had attracted a loyal following in the city.
 Berlin (Kingdom of Prussia) and Dresden (Kingdom of Saxony) were points of call for the concert player, and he also toured Moravia (province of Austro-Hungarian empire), Poland and Russia.
 Suffering from neuralgia (pain caused by abnormalities in the neurological system), an overdose of of a prescribed medication strychnine (also a poison) almost saw the end of the musician.
 His wife nursed him back to health over the following year.
 He was finally able to resume his work, but the Hungarian revolution of March 1848 had forced the public along with many of his pupils to flee, leaving Mertz without an adequate income.
 Circumstances improved though and by 1855 Mertz found himself in partnership with his wife, performing for the Imperial Family in Salzburg.

 In Brussels, Belgium, in 1856, Johann Kaspar Mertz won first composition prize in a local guitar competition.
 Napoleon Coste had also entered with his Great Serenade opus 30 but it was Mertz's Concertino per Chitarra sola which was victorious.
 He died soon after entering and did not even hear of his success before his passing.